Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/basic-conversions/docx-to-mhtml-and-sending-email/_index.md

 ---
-title: Docx To Mhtml And Sending Email linktitle:Docx To Mhtml And Sending Email
+title: Docx To Mhtml And Sending Email
+linktitle: Docx To Mhtml And Sending Email
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to convert Word documents from Docx to MHTML and send them as emails using Aspose.Words and Aspose.Email.
 Step-by-step tutorial.
 type: docs